redtree76/IS-403/index.md

 **3.3.
 Removal and Management of Detected Cyanobacteria** (Jingten)

+The filter is divided into two core functions:
+- Cyanobacteria cell removal: physically separates cyanobacteria from the main duckweed tank
+- Cyanotoxin neutralization: neutralizes dissolved cyanotoxins released by cyanobacteria in the water

 3.3.1. *Filter*

+To remove cyanobacteria, microscreen filters (10 μm mesh) can be used to trap suspended cyanobacteria cells.
+These filters are widely adopted in aquaculture and water treatment for their efficiency and scalability, and have been shown to effectively remove majority of the phytoplankton in the water.
+(Czyżewska & Piontek, 2019)
+In addition to mechanical filtration, flocculants such as chitosan and polyaluminium chloride (PAC) are used to aggregate cyanobacteria into larger masses called flocs that settle or filter more easily.
+(Noyma et al., 2016) While chitosan is commonly preferred for its plant-safe applications due to low toxicity, it is shown to damage Microcystis aeruginosa through lysing the cells, causing the cyanotoxins to be released into the water.
+(Serrà et al., 2021) With this in mind, the chemical coagulation of cyanobacteria through flocculants will be completed in a separate tank to prevent the direct contact between the duckweed and toxins, and the potential uptake of the toxins by duckweed plant.

 3.3.2. *Management of Cyanobacteria*

-Current cyanobacteria is managed by
+After cell removal, dissolved toxins may remain in the water.
+Given the high cyanobacteria growth rate, it is highly likely the water is rich in essential nutrients for plant growth such as nitrogen and phosphorus, it should not be simply discarded to fully utilize the nutrients and prevent fertilizer runoff that causes downstream eutrophication.
+We aim to remove the cyanotoxins present in the water following the removal of cyanobacteria cells, and reuse the water in the main duckweed tank.
+One of the most widely used methods for cyanotoxin removal is activated carbon adsorption.
+This relies on the porous structure of activated carbon to physically adsorb dissolved cyanotoxins from the water.
+However, its performance could be hindered by factors such as contact ime, carbon type, water quality, and the process can be costly due to the need for regeneration and reactivation of the carbon.
+(Abbas et al., 2020)

+Another novel alternative to degrade cyanobacteria is potassium permanganate, which is a strong oxidizing agent that has been shown to effectively oxidize cyanotoxins such as microcystins and anatoxins into non-toxic form by alternating the molecular structure.
+(Li et al., 2021) Cyanotoxins is shown to be effectively neutralized by adding the optimal dosage of the potassium permanganate, and it is shown to cause less damage to the cellular membrane of cyanobacteria, leading to lower extracellular cyanotoxin levels.
+Considering the simplicity and cost of the method, we intend to explore the integration of potassium permanganate dosing in the system.

 # 4. Validation of Design (Jingten)

 **4.1.
 Cyanobacteria and Duckweed Growth**

-Using the appropriate environmental conditions and growth medium, allow duckweed and cyanobacteria to grow in a tank.
+1. Using the appropriate environmental conditions and growth medium, allow duckweed and cyanobacteria to grow in a tank.
-Take regular measurements to determine when the cyanobacteria level reaches 1x108 cells/mL, using the cell counting protocol above.
+2. Take regular measurements to determine when the cyanobacteria level reaches 1x10<sup>8</sup> cells/mL, using the cell counting protocol above.

 **4.2.
 Measurements Using UV Spectrometer and Our Sensor**

-Take frequent measurements using the UV spectrometer.
+1. Take frequent measurements using the UV spectrometer.
-Record the corresponding sensor reading.
+2. Record the corresponding sensor reading.
-Repeat measurements at different locations as cyanobacteria populations can be non-homogeneous.
+3. Repeat measurements at different locations as cyanobacteria populations can be non-homogeneous.

 **4.3.
 Determination of the Sensor’s Accuracy**

 To confirm whether the biosensor accurately tracks cyanobacteria pigment concentrations and population density.
-Plot sensor-derived cell concentrations with hemocytometer counts to validate interpretation of optical signals. sensor derived cell concentration=mcell count+b Calculate the accuracy using percent error=sensor estimate-cell countcell count100% Refine calibration if needed, using regression analysis to improve the mapping between optical signal and actual cell concentrations.
+1. Plot sensor-derived cell concentrations with hemocytometer counts to validate interpretation of optical signals. sensor derived cell concentration=mcell count+b
+2. Calculate the accuracy using percent error=sensor estimate-cell countcell count100%
+3. Refine calibration if needed, using regression analysis to improve the mapping between optical signal and actual cell concentrations.

 **4.4.
 Determination of the Sensor’s Sensitivity**

 Validate that the biosensor can reliably detect concentrations at or below 0.075 μg/mL, ensuring it meets the early warning design specification.
-Plot sensor readings against the UV spectrometer absorbance values.
+1. Plot sensor readings against the UV spectrometer absorbance values.
-Perform regression analysis to determine correlation and establish a calibration equation. sensor absorbance values=nUV spectrometer absorbance values+c Calculate the limit of detection (LOD) and limit of quantification (LOQ) using (Tabarin et al., n.d.):
+2. Perform regression analysis to determine correlation and establish a calibration equation.sensor absorbance values=nUV spectrometer absorbance values+c
-LOD=3.3  SD of Blankn and LOQ=10  SD of Blankn
+3. Calculate the limit of detection (LOD) and limit of quantification (LOQ) using (Tabarin et al., n.d.):LOD=3.3  SD of Blankn and LOQ=10  SD of Blankn
-SD of Blank is the standard deviation of 5 blank measurements of the growth medium using the sensor.
+- SD of Blank is the standard deviation of 5 blank measurements of the growth medium using the sensor.

 **4.5.
 Impact of Filter on The Duckweed Tank System**

-With an undisturbed duckweed tank as control, measure the impact of integrating the filter into the system with varied filter frequency (every 12 hours, 24 hours, 36 hours, 48 hours).
-As agitated water surface is shown to be a stressor in duckweed growth, it is vital to establish that filtration method to remove cyanobacteria from the tank does not significantly impact the duckweed growth.
+1. With an undisturbed duckweed tank as control, measure the impact of integrating the filter into the system with varied filter frequency (every 12 hours, 24 hours, 36 hours, 48 hours).
+As agitated water surface is shown to be a stressor in duckweed growth (Ziegler et al., 2023), it is vital to establish that the filtration method to remove cyanobacteria from the tank does not significantly impact the duckweed growth.
-Additional mitigation method for cyanobacteria in the water tank should also be studied for their effects on the duckweed growth, which is quantified by the following criteria: duckweed growth rate (doubling time), dry mass, total mass, and dormant turion formation in duckweed with
+2. Additional mitigation methods for cyanobacteria in the water tank should also be studied for their effects on the duckweed growth, which is quantified by the following criteria: duckweed growth rate (doubling time), dry mass, total mass, and dormant turion formation in duckweed tank.
-Using the appropriate environmental conditions and growth medium, allow duckweed and cyanobacteria to grow in a tank.
+3. Using the appropriate environmental conditions and growth medium, allow duckweed and cyanobacteria to grow in a tank.

 # 5. Project Plan (Jingten)
 **5.1.
 Gantt Chart**